How To Be A Manager With Class

 - Class leads by example.

-- Class does not taken action when angry.
+- Class does not take action when angry.

 - Class is authentic and works hard at making actions consistent with words.